Making outstanding music • Encouraging young artists • Celebrating the greatest treasures of vocal music

 Featuring the MTSU Concert Chorale

-Unless noted, all concerts will be held in Hinton Hall, Wright Music Building, Middle Tennessee State University.
+Hinton Hall, Wright Music Building, Middle Tennessee State University.

 If you enjoy excellent choral music, please consider supporting the Middle Tennessee Choral Society with a tax-deductible gift.
 Donations underwrite performance costs such as the orchestra, guest soloists, and music scores and help fund the Orpheus Vocal Competition, the Southeast’s premiere vocal competition.
 Every gift is carefully used, assuring that you are helping the Choral Society bring the finest music to our area while helping young vocal artists.